XavierCarrera/image_classifier/README.md

 <h2> About this project: </h2>

-This image classifier is my project for the [Tensorflow.js Course at Platzi](https://platzi.com/clases/tensorflow-js/)
+This image classifier is my project for the [Applied Linear Algebra to Machine Learning Course at Platzi](https://platzi.com/clases/algebra-ml/)

 As well, this is one of the challenges for Platzi Master -- an education acceleration program to form the future tech leaders in LATAM.